 Simply Games: Here’s one retailer that has been throwing out deals on a regular basis as of late.
 There’s no confirmation that they will be taking part in Black Friday, but I honestly don’t think they’ll pass up getting involved.

-Steam: There have been reports that the Autumn Steam Sale will kick off on the 23rd .
-Valve won’t confirm that (as they never do) but it’s a good bet this info is legit considering they did something similar last year.
+Steam: Leaks from earlier this year have confirmed the Steam Autumn Sale will kick off at on Novemeber 22nd at 6PM GMT.
 It’s worth pointing out that the days of daily deals are gone with all discounts going live at the same time, so it’s worth going through everything once the sale does go live.

-Zavvi: Word is that Zavvi are going in hard with this year’s Black Friday listings.
+Zavvi: Once again, Zavvi look to be going in hard with this year’s Black Friday listings.
 Their current splash screen definitely suggests this is true, giving us a midnight Friday kick-off time for the discounts.
 That said, it’s worth pointing out that Zavvi have been somewhat liberal with their “delivery times” in the past, but things may have improved since I last checked up on them.

 Where to go for the latest updates